-Developing Resiliency in 2020
+Developing Resiliency in the Pandemic Workplace

-In a webinar presented with FOCUS St. Louis, Psychological Associates consultants David Rowan, Ph.D. and Cheryl Throgmorton, Ed.D. talked about what resilience looks like in 2020, and how leaders can help foster and develop it in themselves and others.
+In a webinar presented with FOCUS St. Louis, Psychological Associates consultants David Rowan, Ph.D., and Cheryl Throgmorton, Ed.D. talked about what resilience looks like in 2020, and how leaders can help foster and develop it in themselves and others.
 And, given a brief issue with their Internet connection about 20 minutes in, they even had to demonstrate a little resiliency of their own.
 Sometimes, experience is the best teacher.

 For those of you who prefer reading, we’ve provided a lightly edited transcript of the webinar below.

 The Power of Resiliency – Why We Need it and How We Develop It

 Cheryl Throgmorton: Thank you, Matthew and Focus St. Louis.
 We are so grateful for this opportunity to partner with you and to learn with everyone on this webinar this morning.

 What we’re going to cover is “what is resiliency.”
 And we are going to discuss how to develop it for ourselves and then how to build it in others.
 David and I are going to leave you with one practice that you can implement from here for each, building ourselves and building others.